Premade Siamese Coax Cable Wiring Guide

 individual camera power supply / power transformer, this is what it looks like when you connect the power supply to the cable.
 This is the DVR end of the cable (opposite of the camera end).The BNC connector will plug into one of the BNC video inputs on the back of your DVR.

 The above image shows a complete wiring setup with premade cables, an individual power supply, 12V DC camera, and a surveillance DVR.
 The camera in this picture is the AHD-D7W 1080p CCTV camera.
-The DVR is an iDVR-PRO hybrid CCTV / HD security camera DVR.
+The DVR is a Viewtron hybrid CCTV / HD security camera DVR.

 Most dual voltage security cameras (ones that can use a 12V DC or 24VAC power supply) do not have a 2.1mm plug attached to their power cable as seen in the previous image of the 12V DC camera.
 Above is a dual voltage

 1080p HD CCTV camera.
 Notice the power terminal block that is used instead of a 2.1mm power plug.

 PT-4 pigtail power lead is used to connect the camera's terminal block to the 2.1mm female connector on the pre-made cables.

 The above wiring diagram shows how a dual voltage camera can be wired using premade Siamese cables.